cooper-gadd/uno-game/README.md

 ## **Potential Enhancements (Optional for Extra Credit)**

-- [ ] Implement additional features
 - [ ] Game statistics or leaderboards
-- [ ] Add enhanced user experience features
-  - [ ] Sound effects
-  - [ ] Themed card designs
-  - [ ] Screen reader support
-- [ ] Implement a surprise element to exceed expectations!